-Good progress is being made on the development of a new and more sustainable business system to be used in the administration of the GSF Schemes.
+Work on development of a new and more sustainable business system to be used in the administration of the GSF Schemes continues.
 The current business system is more than fifteen years old and incorporates technology that is no longer in common use in New Zealand.

 The detailed requirements for the project were completed in December 2010 and the developer, Datacom Systems (Wellington) Limited, is currently working on construction.
 Construction was originally scheduled for completion around June 2012.
 The complexity of the requirements of the GSF Schemes has resulted in additional time being required to complete construction.
-The construction phase is now scheduled for completion in calendar year 2013.
-Planning for the final phase, transition, has also commenced.
+The construction phase is now scheduled for completion in calendar year 2014.
+Planning for the final phase, transition, is underway.